GitDevMo/bushmissiongen/BushMissionGen/README.txt

 missionFailureAltitudeAndSpeed=7000.000#90.000
-missionFailureTime=600.000        <------ Sets this time limit for each leg in the mission. missionFailureFormula=(A:AUTOPILOT MASTER, Bool) 0 &gt;#Autopilot is not allowed in this mission!     <----- Reverse polish notation formula! activateTriggers=de1#mfa1,aw1,aw2     <------ Activates a list of triggers (failures, mission failures and warnings) when a dialogEntry is triggered.
-See Variables below! deactivateTriggers=de2#mfa1,aw1,aw2   <------ Deactivates a list of triggers (failures, mission failures and warnings) when a dialogEntry is triggered.
+missionFailureTime=600.000        <------ Sets this time limit for each leg in the mission. missionFailureFormula=(A:AUTOPILOT MASTER, Bool) 0 &gt;#Autopilot is not allowed in this mission!     <----- Reverse polish notation formula! activateTriggers=de1#mfa1,aw1,aw2     <------ Activates a list of triggers (dialogs, failures, mission failures and warnings) when a dialogEntry is triggered.
+See Variables below! deactivateTriggers=de2#mfa1,aw1,aw2   <------ Deactivates a list of triggers (dialogs, failures, mission failures and warnings) when a dialogEntry is triggered.
 See Variables below!

 Example: Usage of variables (variable name::field name=field value) aw1::altitudeWarning=No higher mate.
 I am afraid of heights.#5000.000AGL mfa1::missionFailureAltitude=6000.000AGL de1::dialogEntry=Ok, somehow my fear of heights has disappeared.
 Fly as you want!#N29° 57' 7.59",E81° 55' 35.34"#0.000#500.000#15000.000#10000.000#0.000
-deactivateTriggers=de1#mfa1,aw1
+de2::dialogEntry=Fly like a bird in the sky!#29°57'20.7"N 81°49'34.3"E#0.000#5000.000#5000.000#5000.000#0.000
+deactivateTriggers=de1#mfa1,aw1,de2

 Weather presets:
 .\WeatherPresets\BrokenClouds.WPR